firepear/homefarm/README.md

 On the controller:
 1. Edit `farm.cfg` and add the new node there.
-1. Run `'ansible-playbook initialize-nodes.yml'` to generate a node config in the `node_configs` directory, then edit it.
-Or symlink to an existing node config in `node_configs` if you want the new node to share a configuration.
+1. Run `'ansible-playbook initialize-nodes.yml'` to generate a node config in the `nodes` directory, then edit it.
+Or symlink to an existing node config in `nodes` if you want the new node to share a configuration.

 On the new compute node: